Ethnic Rhinoplasty and Nasal Surgery

 Ultimately, Dr. Azizzadeh and Dr. Cabin will create a custom treatment plan using a systematic approach.Several components are evaluated and addressed:

 - Skin thickness

 - Breathing system: septum, nasal valves, turbinates, allergies, sinus disease (Note, if you do have a complex breathing problem Dr. Azizzadeh and Dr. Cabin can consult with Dr. Larian, another ENT specialist.)

 An Open or Closed Surgical Approach?

 An open or closed surgical approach may be used, it depends on the level of complexity and the areas that need to be addressed.
 An open rhinoplasty involves making a minimal incision between the nostrils and opening the nasal cavities in order to carry out work.
 This allows a greater degree of precision from the surgeon.
 A closed rhinoplasty allows surgeons to operate through the nostrils.
 This technique is excellent for individuals who require mainly ‘bridge’ modifications.
-The main decision you will need to make is whether your rhinoplasty is to be open, or closed, and the technique you and Dr. Azizzadeh settle on will depend on a number of factors:
+The main decision you will need to make is whether your rhinoplasty is to be open, or closed, and the technique you and your rhinoplasty surgeon settle on will depend on a number of factors: